opt-out-tools/opt-out/README.md

 3. And in the browser go to `127.0.0.1:5000/predict?sentence=your sentence to analyse`.
 Be sure to include spaces in the sentences.
 Spaces can be explicity set using the UTF-8 encoded `%20`.
 For example, to test the sentence 'Just Stop It', you could run:
 - `127.0.0.1:5000/predict?sentence=Just Stop It` **or**
 - `127.0.0.1:5000/predict?sentence=Just%20Stop%20It`
+** ONLY ONE SENTENCE CAN BE ANALYZED AT A TIME DUE TO HOW TENSORFLOW GRAPHS WORK.
+THIS IS IN ISSUES **

 To work on the browser extension run:
 ```